blueburrito24/obsidiannotes/Wishlist.md

 	*These two are general spending budgets.
 They can be for anything from [[Wishlist]] or Game Wishlist or [[Comics Wishlist.base]]*
 	See Wishlist Archives for stuff I've already bought.
-- [ ] mess toys superior spider-man 34.29
-	ct toys revoltech 2.0 spidey 22.69
-	custom heads for mess toys and ct toys spideys 79.81 total 136.79

-	after selling revo 1.0 I have 70, then after selling toei I have 70. so I have 140. enough for spideys.

-	if my toei sells on eBay for 140, I will get 126 and have 196 total.
-I can then buy mess toys scarlet spider on top of the above and still have 28.71.

-	If my other stuff sells, I want to get SHF Cooler and MAFEX Carnage

 ## General Wishlist